 The combination of these two features is termed a crazy paving pattern, which although highly characteristic, is not pathognomonic.
 Additionally, pulmonary consolidation may be evident.

 Lung changes are of either patchy or geographic distribution and may have a slight lower lobe predilection 2.

 Ground glass opacity typically resolves after therapeutic bronchoalveolar lavage, although septal thickening may persist 10.

 Findings of pulmonary fibrosis are not typical of adult PAP 2, although are more common in neonatal disease 12.

 Treatment and prognosis

-Bronchoalveolar (whole lung) lavage is used therapeutically to remove alveolar material, although its role in children is less certain 6.
+Standard treatment includes therapeutic whole-lung bronchoalveolar lavage to remove alveolar material, although its role in children is less certain 6.
 GM-CSF supplementation has been used with varying effectiveness 12.

 - superimposed infection: especially with Nocardia asteriodes sp.
 1, although there are many others

 - pulmonary fibrosis (occurs in ≈30%)